adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/links-urls-uris-oh-my/+page.md

 So we know that a URI is an identifier that follows a very specific syntax.
 And I gave some examples that you'd probably have called UR<b>L</b>s, like the address of this website.
 So what's the difference?

-The difference is in the name: a URI is all about the _identifier_, while a URL (Uniform Resource <em>Locator</em>) is all about using the _location_ of a resource over a network.
-So URLs are a subset of URIs, specifically those that point to a resource on a network (like the world wide web).
+The difference is in the name: a URI is all about the _identifier_, while a URL (Uniform Resource <em>Locator</em>) is all about the _location_ of a resource over a network.
+URLs are URIs, specifically those that point to a resource on a network (like the world wide web).
 Thus URLs are the subset of URIs that people care about and use the most.

 Honestly, the difference is pretty academic and, in my opinion, not that important.
 The terms are used synonymously by most people, and whenever you find an explanation you'll see things get ambiguous really fast.
 For example, you can have perfectly formatted URIs that _look exactly like_ a valid website URL, but that particular URI might just be meant to _represent_ a resource rather than actually take you to it.